world-direct/k8s-setup/readme.md

 Please note that the provisioning logic don't read this data.
 It only serves informational purposes.

+## Output debug Messages

+You can enable Debug level logging, by setting the `K8S_SETUP_DEBUG` environment variable to '1'.

 # Vagrant Development Environment

 ## Networking